Check our disclaimer

 Short-listed Nominees:

-the Prize rules changed.
-As a result, half of the novels published in 1970 were
+In 1971, two years after the Booker Prize began, the Prize rules changed.
+As a result, half of the novels published in 1970 were never eligible for the Booker.

 This 2010 project (The Lost Man Booker Prize) corrects this problem retrospectively: